-Charges for services in the current year amounted to \$67 million which decreased by \$6.1 million compared to the prior year.
-Much of the decrease can be attributed to two factors.
-Firstly, there was a decrease in deployment for wild fires in the current fiscal year compared to last year resulting in a decrease in deployment reimbursements of \$4.7 million.
-And secondly, due to the initial effects of the COVID-19 pandemic, medical transports decreased resulting in lower revenues by \$1.2 million.
+Charges for services in the current year amounted to \$75 million, an increase of \$8.1 million over the prior year.
+Much of the increase can be attributed to three factors.
+First, there was an increase in wild fire deployments in the current fiscal year compared to last year, increasing reimbursements by \$2.7 million.
+Second, due to the declining economic impact of the COVID-19 pandemic, medical transports increased, resulting in an increase in reimbursements of \$3.1 million.
+Finally, there was an increase in construction activity, resulting to an increase in development impact fees of \$1.4 million.

 Starting in 2013/14, Metro Fire participated in the Ground Emergency Medical Transport (GEMT) Program that allows qualified public entities to collect federal matching funds for services provided to Medi-Cal Fee for Service beneficiaries.
 This program accounts for approximately 5% of the medical patients seen by Metro Fire.
-The GEMT cost reimbursement program is pending federal approval of changes applied for by the State of California.
-Due to the uncertainty in this program, revenues were not accrued in the current fiscal year.
+The GEMT cost reimbursement program is still pending federal approval of changes applied for by the State of California.
+Due to the uncertainty in this program, revenues were not accrued for the current fiscal year.

-For the past 6 fiscal years, Metro Fire was able to receive additional federal funds for the rest of its Medi-Cal patients consisting of managed care beneficiaries through a mechanism called Rate Range Intergovernmental Transfer (IGT).
-The IGT programs provided gross reimbursement of about \$14.9 million before related fees, or \$8.7 million net of related fees.
+For the past 7 fiscal years, Metro Fire was able to receive additional federal funds for the rest of its Medi-Cal patients consisting of managed care beneficiaries through a mechanism called Rate Range Intergovernmental Transfer (IGT).
+The IGT program provided gross reimbursement of about \$15.4 million before related fees, or \$9.2 million net of related fees.

 Metro Fire continues to participate in the GEMT Quality Assurance Fee (GEMT QAF) program implemented by the State in FY 2018/19.
-Under this program, Metro Fire received an additional \$220.80 per Medi-Cal transport and paid a QAF rate of \$26.07 for every ambulance transport.
+Under this program, Metro Fire received an additional \$220.80 per Medi-Cal transport and paid a QAF rate of \$32.30 for every ambulance transport.